rfww/EventTrojan/README.md

 Then start training by calling

-    python main.py --validation_dataset N-Caltech101/validation/ --training_dataset N-Caltech101/training/ --log_dir log/temp --device cuda:0
+    python main_iet.py --training_dataset N-Caltech101/training/ --validation_dataset N-Caltech101/validation/ --log_dir log/iet --device cuda:0

-Here, `validation_dataset` and `training_dataset` should point to the folders where the training and validation sets are stored.
+Here, `training_dataset` and `validation_dataset` should point to the folders where the training and validation sets are stored.
 `log_dir` controls logging and `device` controls on which device you want to train.
 Checkpoints and models with lowest validation loss will be saved in the root folder of `log_dir`.